Calverton, New York

 |---|---|

-Calverton offers a distinctive blend of open landscapes, historical significance, and modern convenience, making it one of Suffolk County’s most interesting East End communities.
-Its combination of preserved natural areas, agricultural roots, and ongoing redevelopment at EPCAL gives the hamlet both character and future potential.
-Whether you’re exploring its parks, visiting nearby attractions, or considering a place to live with more space and quiet, Calverton provides a unique gateway to the East End of Long Island.
+Calverton offers a distinctive blend of open landscapes, historical significance, and practical convenience, making it one of Suffolk County’s more unusual East End communities.
+Its preserved natural areas, agricultural roots, military and aerospace legacy, and long-running EPCAL redevelopment story give the hamlet both character and a sense of transition.
+Whether you are exploring parks, visiting nearby attractions, paying respects at the national cemetery, or looking for a quieter home base with room to breathe, Calverton remains a unique gateway to the East End of Long Island.